 - Among the 52 metro areas, 51 declined, and 1 was constant (See pdf Table 5)

 Metro Area Changes

-- In November, all of the top 10 largest occupational groups posted increases (Table C)
+- In October, all of the largest ten online occupational categories posted decreases (See pdf Table C)

 HWOL available on Haver Analytics

 Over 3,000 of the key HWOL press release time series are exclusively available on Haver Analytics.
 The available time series include the geographic and occupational series for levels and rates for both Total Ads and New Ads.
 In addition to the seasonally adjusted series, many of the unadjusted series are also available.
 The geographic detail includes: U.S., 9 Regions, 50 States, 52 MSAs (largest metro areas).
 The occupational detail includes: U.S. (2-digit SOC), States (1-digit SOC) and MSAs (1-digit SOC).

 For more information about the Help Wanted OnLine database delivered via Haver Analytics, please email firstname.lastname@example.org or navigate to http://www.haver.com/contact.html.
 For HWOL data for detailed geographic areas and occupations not in the press release, please contact Jeanne.Shu@conference-board.org.

 The Conference Board Help Wanted OnLine®Data Series (HWOL) measures the number of new, first-time online jobs and jobs reposted from the previous month for over 16,000 Internet job boards, corporate boards and smaller job sites that serve niche markets and smaller geographic areas.